ove/ove-docs/docs/USAGE.md

 ## Controlling OVE Apps and designing interactive visualisations

-Once an App has been loaded into an OVE `space` it can be controlled using the corresponding controller, which provides app-specific functionality.
+Once an App has been launched in an OVE `space` it can be controlled using the corresponding controller, which provides app-specific functionality.
 For example, the controller of the [Images App](../ove-apps/packages/ove-app-images/README.md) supports panning and zooming of images that have been loaded.
 The controller can be loaded into a separate browser window by accessing the URL `http://OVE_APP_IMAGES_HOST:PORT/control.html?oveSectionId=0`.
 Not providing the `oveSectionId` would result in OVE printing the `Section id not provided` warning on the browser console.

 A common practice when designing projects with interactive visualisations is to create a custom launcher application that is capable of making API calls.
 Such applications are usually designed to run on web browsers and invoke the [**OVE Core**](https://github.com/ove/ove) API using JavaScript code.
 These applications provide a single-click (or single-touch) experience for launching and controlling OVE apps.